nicholasadamou/Advanced-Electrical-Services/README.md

 License
 ------------

-© 2018 Mack Media Group, LLC, Nicholas Adamou.
+© 2018 Advanced Electrical Services Inc & Nicholas Adamou.

 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.